Will My Student Loans Be Forgiven — or Not?

 What Has Been Done to Ease or Cancel Student Loans?

-Reuters reports that the following steps have already been taken to ease the decades-long student loan burden borne by many borrowers:
+Reuters and the White House report that the following steps have already been taken to ease the decades-long student loan burden borne by many borrowers:

 Thousands of borrowers with older loans will see loan forgiveness via their Income-Driven Repayment plan, and another 3.6 million should receive an additional 3 years of credit toward IDR plan repayment and forgiveness.

-Repayment for many student loans has been paused since the beginning of the COVID-19 pandemic, and the date that those payments will resume has been pushed back a total of six times.
-According to the Department of Education’s Federal Student Aid office, the current payment pause for eligible student loans has been extended through August 31st of 2022.
+Repayment for many student loans has been paused since the beginning of the COVID-19 pandemic, and the date that those payments will resume has been pushed back one final time to December 31, 2022, after which paused payments will resume.
 This pause still includes a temporary 0% interest rate for paused loans, plus suspended collections on defaulted loans.

 When Can We Expect Further Student Loan Forgiveness or Additional Relief Measures?